chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

     -  Which subtask takes the most time to complete?
 Why?
     -  How did you conduct test and modified your AI based on the results?
 Document each step and action you take.
-    -  Has every team member contributed fairly by completing the subtasks assigned to him/her?
+    -  How do you compare your strategy to the minimax algorithm we've learnt in class?
+What improvements/advantages your strategy has?

-    Also turn in only the Java file containing your AI class, (which will include any additional inner classes you created, if any); for example, turn in the file named `OthelloAI_Team1.java` if your Team number is 1.
+    Also turn in only the Java file containing your AI class, (which will include any additional inner classes you created, if any); for example, turn in the file named `OthelloAI_Johnn_Smith.java` if your name is John Smith.
 Do not turn in any of the other files provided to you. *Do not ZIP up or otherwise archive these files.*

 3. AI Game Project Demo\